Friday, February 14, 2025

 Being at home has been.......well let's say interesting for my midwestern US readers.
 My relationship with my mom has become difficult - long before I came home.
 I had a lot of anxiety on this, but I'm doing ok.
 I'm still not happy with everything, but there's no shutting down either.
 I'm not going to say it's become ok, because it defintiely isn't, but I'm able to do me at the same time, with the hope that while I'm here we can have a few difficult conversations.
 It will get harder once the kids come, but I'm trying to prepare myself for that too.

 I've been focusing on building myself and taking time for what I enjoy - this is the first significant amount of time I've been away from my kids in 20 years.
 I'm reading tons, writing, and enjoying the gym.
-I'm also enjoying cake in case anyone didnt get the memo.
+I'm also enjoying cake in case anyone didn't get the memo.
 Fucking wonderful US cake.
-I'm starting my diet from June, but for now....cake.
+I'm starting my diet in June, but for now....cake.

 I'm facing some things that are difficult from a relationship point of view too.
 My best friends are busy, my therapist is floating somewhere in the atmostphere, and I'm currently unmedicated.
 It's interesting.
 But I'm holding myself together.
 And not in the fake everything is fine way.
 It just is what it is and I'm doing good enough for now way.
 I love it.